Weight loss. It’s complicated, challenging, rewarding, and essential to our mental and physical health.

 Again, hopping on the scale every day isn’t going to help you.
 The best way to keep track of weight loss is not simply recording a decrease in numbers but instead by calculating your weight loss by percentage.

 The easiest way to find your weight loss percentage is actually very simple.
 Record your weight at the beginning of your routine and your weight after roughly four to six weeks or when you start getting visible results.
-Divide those two numbers (total pounds lost and start weight) and multiply them by 100.
+Divide those two numbers (total weight lost and start weight) and multiply them by 100.

 To recap: your total weight loss divided by your starting weight and multiplied by x 100 (weight lost / start weight) x 100.

 Here is an example: you weigh 160 at the beginning of your weight loss journey.
 After six weeks, you begin to get visible results.
-You’ve lost 15 pounds and currently weigh 145.
+You’ve lost 15 and currently weigh 145.
 You then plug these numbers into your calculator.
 15/160 x 100 = 9.375.

 The final number is the percentage of weight you have lost throughout your routine.
 In the example above, you’ve lost a little over 9%!